dxos/dxos/docs/design/meta-graph.md

 The DMG is a decentralized social network.
 It consists of multiple interconnected decentralized networks:

-1. Agents (people and bots): HALO.
+1. `HALO`: Identity and social networks
-2. Service Hubs: KUBE and MESH.
-3. Data: ECHO.
-4. Naming Service: DXNS.
+2. `ECHO`: Realtime data
+3. `MESH`: Peer-to-peer networks
+4. `KUBE`: Peer-to-peer services
+5. `DXNS`: Discovery and naming service

+> - TDOO: Explain in more detail.

 ## 2. Basic Concepts